HTTP Request

 Additional information can be passed as header information such as Content-Type and MIME types, and as content containing the request body information.

-After the request is executed an HTTP response status code is returned with the response content as a string.
+After the request is executed, an HTTP response status code is returned with the response content as a string.
+The HTTP Request action automatically supports compression/decompression using the gzip and deflate algorithms (see Headers).

 REST Request